Morgan-Decker/Classroom-Assistant/README.md

 ## Future of this project

 High priority:
--add encryption in the scanner phase, or at least increased security -If prep is handed in, prep automatically deleted (should really by changed by a setting) -There is repeated code
+- add encryption in the scanner phase, or at least increased security
+- If prep is handed in, prep automatically deleted (should really by changed by a setting)
+- There is repeated code
--When removing a someone from the database/removing from detention, check if they were in the database to begin with and display a different message if not
+- When removing a someone from the database/removing from detention, check if they were in the database to begin with and display a different message if not
--Dont allow homework to be made for a class that dosent exist -for the try-excepts in menu, add feature to tell if it was a keypress error or an error in the procedure -more helpful communication between the computer and the user
+- Dont allow homework to be made for a class that dosent exist
+- for the try-excepts in menu, add feature to tell if it was a keypress error or an error in the procedure
+- more helpful communication between the computer and the user

 Medium priority:
--Have all of the users infomation ready loaded, so no need to repeat database operations (such as classroom a person belongs to)
+- Have all of the users infomation ready loaded, so no need to repeat database operations (such as classroom a person belongs to)
--students can hand in prep early find() print more user friendly infomation
+- students can hand in prep early find() print more user friendly infomation
--In addToDetention, check if student is found before asking for detention reason -for deleteHomework, communicate if the inputted class in present in the database/prep is actually deleted -checkprep more helpful error messages
+- In addToDetention, check if student is found before asking for detention reason
+- for deleteHomework, communicate if the inputted class in present in the database/prep is actually deleted
+- checkprep more helpful error messages

 Low priority:
--organise procedures to make sense to the user (IE all prep related procedures listed next to each other) -Create gui for the database (at least change colour of terminal based on user preference, access level) -spell check program
+- organise procedures to make sense to the user (IE all prep related procedures listed next to each other)
+- Create gui for the database (at least change colour of terminal based on user preference, access level)
+- spell check program
--messaging system between admins, teachers, and students -further options for users, such as colour and detention length -only allow users to type one leter, then auto-enter
+- messaging system between admins, teachers, and students
+- further options for users, such as colour and detention length
+- only allow users to type one leter, then auto-enter

 ## Credit